DemocracyOS/democracyos/CONTRIBUTING.md

 ## Contributing to DemocracyOS

-If you have a question about DemocracyOS (not a bug report) please post it to our [mailing list](http://groups.google.com/group/democracyos-app).
+If you have a question about DemocracyOS (not a bug report) please post it to our [Gitter Channel](https://gitter.im/DemocracyOS/democracyos).

 ### Reporting bugs / Requesting features